 An insurance company may issue an insurance binder if the insured doesn’t have any insurance history or credit score for eligibility verification.
-This document should last seven days but can vary depending on what type of insurance you are seeking.
-Some binders last up to 30-90 days.
+The document should last seven days but can vary depending on what type of insurance you are getting.
+Some binders last up to 90 days.

-The most important reason for having this document is that any claims made by the policyholder during that time period still need to be paid by the insurer.
+The most important reason for having a binder is that any claims made by the policyholder during that time period still need to be paid by the insurer.
 If there’s not enough money saved up in the insurance binder to cover medical care or property, then the policy holder will have to pay out of pocket.

 The binder is temporary and will be replaced with a formal insurance policy once it’s issued.
 It’s always vital to follow up with your insurer when your binder’s expiration date comes up.

 Note: An insurance binder is also known as insurance policy binder, title binder, interim binder, insurance card, or certificate of insurance.
-Insurers also tend to use the terms bind coverage or bind insurance, which means that they agree to give coverage prior of issuing an insurance policy.
+Insurers also tend to use the terms “bind coverage” or “bind insurance,” which means that they agree to give coverage prior to issuing an insurance policy.